Connecticut man charged with killing wife found dead

 Taylor was free on $2 million bond.

-Authorities say broke into his stepson’s Fairfield home on Feb.
-3, fatally shot his 70-year-old ex-wife, Catherine.
+Authorities say Taylor broke into his stepson’s Fairfield home on Feb.
+3 and fatally shot his 70-year-old ex-wife, Catherine.

 Sign up for Daily Newsletters